 Health and Safety is our key priority

-You will be required to watch the STFC training video in advance of your visit to site – you will not be allowed on site until you have seen this and completed the short on-line test.
+You will be required to watch the STFC training video (link coming soon) in advance of your visit to site (this training has been updated in the 3rd week of October reflecting recent changes on site).
+You are required to watch the latest version and take the test even if you have done this before. you will not be allowed on site until you have seen this and completed the short on-line test.
 You will also be required to have facility-specific training, and will receive further guidance from your local experiment contact.

 You will have a risk assessment and method statement for your experiment which will include matters related to Covid-19.
 Please remember that all the normal hazards found at STFC facilities still exist and should be carefully considered in your work, in addition to Covid-19.